sjoyal/sjoyal.github.io/_drafts/2015-06-08-TIY_Week_5_Halftime_Practice.md

  };
 ```

-Fetch things from an api in multiple ways
-* curl -i <URL>, GET, or POSTMAN
-* Push the output of a command in terminal into a file name as specified (ex: command > filename.extension)

-Babel js
-* Use ECMAScript6 today
-* Compiler takes next generation JS and translates it into ES5 for use today
-* This might be beneficial when I become competent in ES6

-perfect pixel
-* Put a semi-transparent image overlay over the top of developed html

-Jekyll
+_Perfect pixel_......this seems like a cool chrome extension, even if the video demonstration is the most atrocious thing possibly ever.
+I can see this being very useful if working for an especially anal designer.
+You know who you are.

-* Ruby static site generator that takes basic text files, applies basic styling, and creates a website
+The coolest tool we dipped our toes in was definitely _Jekyll_.
+Jekyll is a ruby based static site generator that takes basic text files, applies basic styling, and creates a mf'ing website.
+Combined with GitHub pages, I can see it's going to be a very useful tool.

+As usual, my tips for surviving a coding bootcamp, week 5 edition, are included below.
+Week 5 was better than week 4.
+Not sure how that happened.

-How to survive week 5 list or any halftime week for that many
+**How to survive week 5, or any halftime week for that matter**
-* Don't worry about finishing things, everything's been finished before (get better)
+* Tear it all down and rebuild.
+Don't worry about finishing things, just get better
-* Touch on everything, some in the cohort didn't do any js.....not for me
+* Touch on everything, for front end specifically, don't forget there's html, css, AND js
-* Go to a Tom Cruise character costume party
+* Go to a Tom Cruise themed costume party (this happened)
 * Regret that you aren't learning something new (where's my momentum?)
-* Almost through the burnout phase.
-DON'T. GIVE.
-UP.
+* Change up that study scenery
+* Rejoice that burnout phase should be over soon